openedx/edx-documentation/en_us/shared/course_features/content_experiments/content_experiments_configure.rst

    select the Delete icon.

    .. image:: ../../../../shared/images/group-configuration-delete.png
-    :alt: An image of the Edit a Group Configuration page.
+    :alt: The Delete icon circled for a group configuration.
     :width: 800

 #.
 When prompted to confirm the deletion, select **Delete**.